NextCenturyCorporation/neon-dash/src/app/library/README.md

 }
 ```

-3. **Domain Filters** are intended for use with date or numeric data in visualizations like histograms or line charts.
-They require that all records have data in a specific field that
+**Domain Filters** are intended for use with date or numeric data in visualizations like histograms or line charts.
+They require that all records have data in a specific field that falls within a range.

 Example: